The Ghost Shrimp (Palaemonetes paludosus) is one of the most popular and widely-kept freshwater shrimp species.

 Remember that Ghost Shrimplets are incredibly sensitive to water flow in their larval state.
 Any sort of heavy current will keep them from getting the food they need.

 Alternatively, you could even have a filterless planted aquarium.
-The bioload of young Ghost Shrimp is so small that established live plants can provide all of your filtration needs.
-Filterless live plant aquariums also tend to have healthy microorganism colonies that will provide food for the new Ghost Shrimp.
+The bioload of young Ghost Shrimps is so small that established live plants can provide all of your filtration needs.
+Filterless live plant aquariums also tend to have healthy microorganism colonies that will provide food for the new Ghost Shrimps.

 While tiny, mature Ghost Shrimp are fairly easy to sex.